Asashou/notes/02_Python_basics_2/02_outline.md

         - why comment? what makes a good comment?
             - another form of commenting: choose descriptive variable names, use them consistently
+            - what happens if you change code without updating comment? confusion!
     - built-ins/keywords
         - listed in `help(), keywords`
         - can't be used as variable names